-Ánimo Clay Middle School #1 recognizes its legal responsibility to ensure that no qualified person with a disability shall, on the basis of disability, be excluded from participation, be denied the benefits of, or otherwise be subjected to discrimination under any program of the School.
+Ánimo Central Middle School #2 recognizes its legal responsibility to ensure that no qualified person with a disability shall, on the basis of disability, be excluded from participation, be denied the benefits of, or otherwise be subjected to discrimination under any program of the School.
 Any student, who has an objectively identified disability which substantially limits a major life activity including but not limited to learning, is eligible for accommodation by the School.

 A 504 team will be assembled by the Principal and shall include the parent/guardian, the student (where appropriate) and other qualified persons knowledgeable about the student, the meaning of the evaluation data, placement options, and accommodations.
 The 504 team will review the student's existing records; including academic, social and behavioral records, and is responsible for making a determination as to whether an evaluation for 504 services is appropriate.
 If the student has already been evaluated under the IDEIA but found ineligible for special education instruction or related services under the IDEIA, those evaluations may be used to help determine eligibility under Section 504.
-The student's disability and the impact upon the student's education.
+The student evaluation shall be carried out by the 504 team who will evaluate the nature of the student's disability and the impact upon the student's education.
 This evaluation will include consideration of any behaviors that interfere with regular participation in the educational program and/or activities.
 The 504 team may also consider the following information in its evaluation: